ITISFoundation/osparc-docs/docs/d1.1-report/tech/methodology.md

 the web back-end (server-side), the communication models and the computational services.

-The technology evaluation was mostly conducted by three experienced senior developers, with additional input from open-source, full-stack development, software quality management, and software (development) management experts.
+The technology evaluation was mostly conducted by four experienced senior developers, with additional input from open-source, full-stack development, software quality management, and software (development) management experts.